Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Proof outline

 In this section we state our spectral independence results in the random $k$-SAT model.
 The results stated in this section are proved in Section~\ref{sec:mixing-time}.
 Our main technical result is the following.

 { There is an integer $k_0 \ge 3$ such that for any integer $k \ge k_0$ and any density $\alpha$ with $\density \le 2^{ r_0 k / 3} / k^3$ the following holds.
-W.h.p. over the choice of the random $k$-CNF formula $\Phi = \Phi(k, n, \lfloor \alpha n \rfloor)$, for any $r_0$-marking $(\mathcal{V}_{\mathrm m}, \mathcal{V}_{\mathrm a}, \mathcal{V}_{\mathrm c})$ of $\Phi$, the distribution $\restr{\mu_{\Omega}}{\mathcal{V}_{\mathrm m}}$ is $(2^{-r_0 k}\log n)$-spectrally independent.} \begin{lemma} \statelemsi \end{lemma}
+W.h.p. over the choice of the random $k$-CNF formula $\Phi = \Phi(k, n, \lfloor \alpha n \rfloor)$, for any $(r_0 - \delta, r_0, r_0, 2r_0)$-marking $(\mathcal{V}_{\mathrm m}, \mathcal{V}_{\mathrm a}, \mathcal{V}_{\mathrm c})$ of $\Phi$, the distribution $\restr{\mu_{\Omega}}{\mathcal{V}_{\mathrm m}}$ is $(2^{-(r_0-\delta) k}\log n)$-spectrally independent.} \begin{lemma} \statelemsi \end{lemma}

 We are going to describe some of the ideas behind the proof of Lemma~\ref{lem:si}.
-First, we highlight the fact that, due to the presence of high-degree variables (which form logarithmically-sized connected components), it is hard to conclude $\eta$-spectral independence with $\eta = O(1)$.
+First, we highlight the fact that, due to the presence of high-degree variables (which form logarithmic-sized connected components), current techniques seem unable to conclude $\eta$-spectral independence with $\eta = O(1)$.
 This has also been the case in recent work on $2$-spin systems on random graphs~\cite{bez2021}, where instead correlation decay is exploited to prove $\eta$-spectral independence for some $\eta=o(\log n)$.
 Here, our $\eta$-spectral independence bound for $\eta = o_k(\log n)$ will be based on an appropriate coupling.
-Note, in light of Lemma~\ref{lem:block-glauber}, $\eta = O(\log n)$ is good enough for proving polynomial mixing time of the uniform-block Glauber dynamics, but we need the improved bound of Lemma~\ref{lem:si} in order to conclude the following fast mixing-time result from Lemma~\ref{lem:block-glauber} (see Section~\ref{sec:mixing-time}).
-We remark that the more restrictive density threshold $\density \le 2^{ r_0 k / 3} / k^3$ in the statement of Lemma~\ref{lem:si} arises in the union bound given in the proof of this lemma, and that for large enough $k$ we have $2^{0.039 k} \le 2^{ r_0 k / 3} / k^3$.
-We can now state our mixing time result.
+Note, in light of Lemma~\ref{lem:block-glauber}, $\eta = O(\log n)$ is good enough for proving polynomial mixing time of the uniform-block Glauber dynamics, but we need the improved bound of Lemma~\ref{lem:si} in order to conclude the following fast mixing-time result from Lemma~\ref{lem:block-glauber} (as illustrated Section~\ref{sec:mixing-time}).